benblack769/graph-notes/README.md

-# interactive_info_graph
+# graph-notes
-A HTML based interactive knowledge graph for communicating highly complex relationships.

-Idea is that some subjects are so interrelated that they contain an enormous number of references.
-The idea is to encode these references in an explicit graph, and to show the user the local connections of the graph as they move along it.
-Also allows for long form writeups about specific subjects.
+Most notes are organized in a tree.
+Trees cannot describe the beautiful relationships between data.
+Graphs can.
+This tool encodes the references in an explicit graph, and to show the user some of the more important nearby connections of the graph as they move along it.
+Also allows for short, medium, and long form descriptions of subject, so you can dive down in as much detail as you would like.

 ### Install

 This is a python project.
-Depends on python 3.7.
-Also has a system dependency and one python package dependency:
+However, to support its advanced markdown features, it also depends on node and ruby packages.

 binary dependencies: